sayborduu/sayborduu/README.md

 ---

-If you like what I build, consider following or starring a repo ⭐ I would fw people who care about clean, useful software. (jk but i like clean and useful code :3)
+consider following or starring a repo! :3